zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

   > cd <Ice demo root directory>\demo\Ice\hello
   > server

-Then in a separate window, start the Ruby client:
+Then in a separate command window, start the Ruby client:

   > cd <Ice demo root directory>\demorb\Ice\hello
   > ruby Client.rb

 ======================================================================
-Running the PHP demos
+Building and running the PHP demos
 ======================================================================

 PHP demos are provided in the demophp directory.